nzyoka10/PYTHON_Lang_PLP/x02_data_types/README.md

 ## Week 2 -  Python Data Types
+- Variables can store data of different types, and different types can do different things.

-Python is a dynamically typed language, meaning you don't need to specify variable types explicitly.
-Python provides a wide range of built-in data types to handle different kinds of data.
-Understanding these data types is essential for effective programming.
-This README provides an overview of the main data types in Python.
+- Python provides a wide range of built-in data types to handle different kinds of data.
+- Understanding these data types is essential for effective programming.

 ### 1. Numeric Types